alexblyth/alexblyth.github.io/LabGuide300.md

 -   The end result should look like this with all 4 files listed under Objects:
     ![](images/300/snap0014304.jpg)

 Congratulations - you have now uploaded files into Oracle Object Storage!
+These could then be used to load data into the ADW as you did in Step 5.